 Add Speech Input to any Textarea like Comment Forms

-Speech input for textarea – click the microphone icon and talk:
+Speech Input for textarea – click the microphone & talk

 The code looks something like this: